 Electric scooters are another amenity you can add to your things to do in San Antonio Riverwalk.
 While I did not use them during my trip, I can see how they would be a great tool to get to some places a little farther out from the river.
 Not to mention – they look like fun!
 I definitely would have considered if I’d had more than just evenings to explore.

 There are 3 main electric scooter companies in San Antonio: Lime (the ones I saw the most), Blue Duck, and Bird.
 All operate similarly.
 Download the app, find a scooter, scan the QR code, and travel to your destination.
 Lime charges $1 to unlock and $0.15 per min for your ride.

 There are additional rules about where you can ride and where to park.
 As these transportation methods are relatively new – the rules are continually changing – some places will require a helmet.
 So, be sure to check before you go so that you don’t end up with a ticket!

-It may surprise you to find that the Alamo, is right in downtown San Antonio!
-Not somewhere on the outskirts of town.
+It may surprise you to find that the Alamo, the famous …, is right in downtown San Antonio, not somewhere on the outskirts of town.
 It’s also extremely small.
 While very neat to see the history, there really isn’t a lot to see.